opdavies/oliverdavies.uk/source/_posts/2013-12-24-quickly-apply-patches-using-git-and-curl-or-wget.md

 ---
 title: Quickly Apply Patches Using Git and curl or wget
-description: How to quickly download a patch file and apply it to a Git repository in one line
+excerpt: How to quickly download a patch file and apply it to a Git repository in one line
 tags:
   - git
   - drupal-planet
-use: [posts]
 ---
 {% block excerpt %}
 Testing a patch file is usually a two-step process.
 First you download the patch file from the source, and then you run a separate command to apply it.